ibm-cloud-docs/power-iaas/get-started-dedicated-host-AI.md

 | Reader        | View the workspaces that a dedicated host is shared with.        |
 | Manager       | Perform create, read, update, or delete actions on dedicated hosts, including:  \n - Reserve and delete dedicated hosts  \n - Share and unshare with other workspaces  \n - Manage any other aspects of dedicated hosts.    |
 {: caption="Roles and permissions in a dedicated host on a {{site.data.keyword.powerSys_notm}}" caption-side="bottom"}

-## Deploying a dedicated host to a workspace
-{: #create-dh}

-To deploy a dedicated host to your workspace, select the server (IBM Power S922 or S1022) and contact the IBM support team.
-You can create an estimate before you deploy a dedicated host by using the [cost estimator](https://cloud.ibm.com/power/estimate){: external}.